 Main Route: Tioga Pass (Highway 120)

 Tioga Pass is the most direct and scenic way to reach Yosemite from Mammoth Lakes, winding through high-altitude terrain with jaw-dropping views.
 The route is generally open from late May or early June through October, depending on snow conditions.
 Along the way, you’ll see alpine meadows, glacial lakes, and granite peaks—a photographer’s dream.
-Note that the drive itself can take 45–60 minutes to reach the Tioga Pass entrance, so plan accordingly if you want to maximize time in the park.
+Note that the scenic drive to the Tioga Pass entrance can take 45–60 minutes, so plan accordingly if you want to maximize time in the park.
+Additionally, lines can form at entrance stations during weekends and peak visitation times—arriving early to avoid long waits is highly encouraged for a more streamline experience.

 Alternate Access: YARTS (Yosemite Area Regional Transportation System)

 YARTS buses provide a convenient, stress-free, and eco-friendly alternative to driving.
-Bus tickets include the Park entry, eliminating the need to pay separately at the gate.
 This is ideal for those who want to avoid the hassle of parking or navigating winding mountain roads.
 Using YARTS supports sustainable tourism, reduces congestion, and aligns with responsible travel practices.

 Seasonal Closures & Considerations

 Tioga Pass is closed during winter and early spring due to snow.
 While Yosemite can still be accessed through western entrances on the other side of the Sierra Nevada, the drive from Mammoth Lakes is much longer, making a day trip impractical.
-For safety, especially for less experienced drivers, we recommend waiting until the passes are fully open.
+For safety, especially for less experienced drivers, we recommend waiting until the pass is open.
 Always check seasonal road openings and conditions at Yosemite NPS Seasonal Road Info before planning your trip.

 Fees & Passes